AlfonsoG-dev/javaMysqlORM/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The work space contains two folders by default, where:

 >- `src`: the folder to maintain sources
 >- `lib`: the folder to maintain dependencies